-After you finish reading a section, do the online assignments for that section.
-This typically includes a required online quiz, and extra credit opportunities of a glossary, and imagination questions/actions.
+After you finish reading a section, try to do a Critical Review and maybe some of the extra credit for that section. (online quiz, glossary, and imagination questions/actions).
 If you have questions about the assignments, ask them in class as we're discussing the material.

 Classroom discussion should expand on the reading.
 Besides asking questions about material that you're not sure about, other good ways of participating in class are to question how the topic exemplifies physical anthropology, and how it relates to your personal experiences.
 Discussion must be related to physical anthropology.